 – Chris U.

-“I sincerely thank my scout master Mike Weiss for everything he has done.
-Mr. Weiss has been a great influence in my life and he does so much for the troop.
+“I sincerely thank my scout master for everything he has done.
 He is truly committed to helping new generations of children prepare for their future.
 I would also like to thank all of the leaders who have come through Troop 1 and helped me as much as they could.
 I would like to thank all of my friends in the troop.
 They are the ones who have shaped my scouting experience.
-Mr. Weiss always talks about boy scout brotherhood and how powerful it is in creating friendships and relationships.
 These people have really helped me mature and become the person I am today.”

 – Phil I.

-“I need to thank our Scoutmaster, Mike Weiss, and all the Scouts and Leaders in Oreland Troop 1.
+“I need to thank our Scoutmaster and all the Scouts and Leaders in Oreland Troop 1.
 They’re a great group of guys and without them I would never have had the urge to stay in scouting until I reached the Eagle rank.
 Finally, I would like to thank my parents who teach me new things every day and always help and support me.”

 – Drew D.